Kenny Gamble (American football)

-Kenneth Patrick Gamble (born March 8, 1965) is an American former professional football running back who played for the Kansas City Chiefs of the National Football League (NFL) from 1988 to 1990.
-He played college football for the Colgate Red Raiders, where he won the first-ever Walter Payton Award in 1987.
+Kenneth Patrick Gamble (born March 8, 1965) is an American former professional football player who was a running back for the Kansas City Chiefs of the National Football League (NFL) from 1988 to 1990.
+He played college football for the Colgate Raiders, winning the first-ever Walter Payton Award in 1987.
 He was selected 251st overall by the Chiefs in the tenth round of the 1988 NFL draft.
 Gamble was elected to the College Football Hall of Fame in 2002.